 3. All supplemental material is posted online exactly as provided by the author.
 Wiley makes no changes to the supplemental material files, including text editing or file conversion.

 References: References should follow standard American Medical Association (AMA) Style.
-Assign consecutive numbers as references are cited in the body of the text.
+Do not alphabetize references; assign consecutive numbers as references are cited in the body of the text.
 Use superscript numbers for in-text citations.
 Provide the full reference list at the end of the text, using base-aligned numbers followed by a period.
 Full titles of articles, complete lists of authors, and inclusive pagination must be included.
 Do not use reference citation superscripts as parts of speech when discussing referenced material; this includes constructions such as " . . . in . . . " or "Reference states . . . ."
 References must be in the accessible, archival literature.
 “Private Communications” and commercial identifications and manuals are not appropriate for the reference list but can be identified as footnotes to the text.
 References should appear in the following formats from the AMA Manual of Style:

 Journal article (1-6 authors):